-The lower limit of specific energy consumption for thermal penetration of ice and icebonded soils is set by the latent heat, ambient temperature, ice content, etc., as already discussed.
-Putting this limiting value in the same units as are used for mechanical systems, the specific energy consumption for complete melting of solid ice from $-5^{\circ}$ C is $4.58 \times 10^{4}$ lbf/in.
-(316 MN/m).
+The lower limit of specific energy consumption for thermal penetration of ice and ice-bonded soils is set by the latent heat, ambient temperature, ice content, etc., as already discussed.
+Putting this limiting value in the same units as are used for mechanical systems, the specific energy consumption for complete melting of solid ice from -5°C is 4.58 x 104 lbf/in.2 (316 MN/m2).
 For frozen soils the corresponding value is approximately proportional to the volumetric ice content for soils that are close to saturation.
 In operating drilling systems the process specific energy consumption exceeds the theoretical value by an amount that is largely dependent on the power density, the penetration rate, and convective losses, while the overall specific energy consumption is dependent additionally on losses between the energy input source and the melting element.
 There may also be some question as to whether specific energy should be based on actual hole diameter or the drill diameter.

 Electrical drills give the best idea of process specific energy for penetrating ice, since they are not subject to much line loss.
 Taking some of the penetration rates given in another section of this paper and neglecting bore enlargement, examples can be calculated.
-A 2-kW (2.7-hp) hotpoint boring 2-in.
-(51-mm)-diameter hole at 0.33 ft/min (1.7 mm/sec) gives a specific energy of $8.54 \times 10^4$ lbf/in.
-(589 MN/m), or a melting efficiency of 54%.
-The 3.625-in.
-(92-mm) diameter Philberth probe penetrating at 0.16 ft/min (0.81 mm/sec) with 3.68-kW (4.9-hp) input gives a specific energy of 9.86 $\times 10^4$ lbf/in.
-(680 MN/m), or a melting efficiency of 46%.
-A 0.25-kW (0.34-hp) hotpoint of 0.73-in.
-(19-mm) diameter penetrating at 0.27 ft/min (1.4 mm/sec) gives a specific energy of 9.79 $\times 10^4$ lbf/in.
-(675 MN/m), or a melting efficiency of 47%.
+A 2 kW (2.7 hp) hotpoint boring 2 in.
+(51 mm) diameter hole at 0.33 ft/min (1.7 mm/sec) gives a specific energy of 8.54 x 104 lbf/in.2 (589 MN/m2), or a melting efficiency of 54 per cent.
+The 3.625 in.
+(92 mm) diameter Philberth probe penetrating at 0.16 ft/min (0.81 mm/sec) with 3.68 kW (4.9 hp) input gives a specific energy of 9.86 x 104 lbf/in.2 (680 MN/m2), or a melting efficiency of 46 per cent.
+A 0.25 kW (0.34 hp) hot-point of 0.73 in.
+(19 mm) diameter penetrating at 0.27 ft/min (1.4 mm/sec) gives a specific energy of 9.79 x 104 lbf/in.2 (675 MN/m2), or a melting efficiency of 47 per cent.

-Shreve and Sharp (1970) obtained a melting efficiency of 75%, LaChapelle (1963) had a melting efficiency of 59%, and Stacey (1960) reached 86% to 88%, all with electrical hotpoints.
+Shreve and Sharp (1970) obtained a melting efficiency of 75 per cent, LaChapelle (1963) had a melting efficiency of 59 per cent, and Stacey (1960) reached 86 to 88 per cent, all with electrical hot-points.